Chart Color Schemes

 Infrastructure

-Sebastopol has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Sebastopol has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 19 projects that could affect the region.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 19 projects that could impact the region.
 Notable ones include Ascot Springs Estate, Delacombe Big Housing Build - Leawarra Neighbourhood, Delacombe Village, and Federation University Health and Sports Precinct Stage 2.
-The following list details those most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.